lambdaclass/concrete/paper/main.typ

 - Concrete treats authority, ownership, and trust boundaries as first-class audit surfaces.
 - The compiler architecture already exposes stable artifacts and report modes that preserve those surfaces.
 - Evidence from the Phase H workload corpus is strong enough to validate the direction, even though the ecosystem is still early.
+- The proof/evidence pipeline can carry a real bounded cryptographic primitive: HMAC-SHA256 is proved against an independent Lean spec through exact extracted bodies and a spec-drift gate.
 - The most interesting differentiator is report-oriented semantic inspection, not merely syntax.
 - The remaining work is best understood as deepening a coherent model rather than replacing a failed one.